Why does my dog sit on me for anxiety relief and closeness

 9 Reasons Why Your Dog Insists on Sitting on You

 When you and your dog gaze at each other or maintain physical contact, both your brains release oxytocin—the "love hormone."
-Sitting on you is their way of strengthening the bond and feeling your heartbeat, which brings them immense comfort.
+Sitting on you is their way of strengthening the bond and feeling your heartbeat.

-2. Relieving Environmental Stress: Environmental triggers like thunderstorms or loud noises cause canine cortisol levels to spike.
-Dogs sit on owners as a coping mechanism, using them as a physical shield.
-In these scenarios, an anti-anxiety dog bed acts as a secure personal den that replicates the grounding security of your presence.
+Environmental triggers cause canine cortisol levels to spike.
+Dogs sit on their owners as a coping mechanism.
+An anti-anxiety dog bed acts as a secure personal den that replicates the grounding security of your presence.

-In our busy lives, we often look at phones or TVs.
-Your dog knows that by sitting directly on your lap (or your laptop!), you have no choice but to acknowledge them.
+Your dog knows that by sitting on your lap or laptop, you have no choice but to acknowledge them.

 5. Jealousy and Resource Guarding